-The Siletz Reservation has been referred to by various names in its history, but has been known most often as the Siletz Reservation since 1857.
-The Reservation was originally referred to as the Coast Reservation before it was reserved by Oregon Indian Agent Joel Palmer because it was located on the Oregon Coast and because it was set aside for the "Coast, Umpqua, and Willamette Tribes of Indians in Oregon Territory."
-After official establishment by Executive Order on November 9, 1855, it was referred to variously as the Siletz, Siletz or Coast, or Siletz/Coast Reservation.
-Starting in 1857, use of the term Siletz Reservation became most common, see, e.g., Letter dated July 20, 1857 (Annual Report of Grand Ronde Indian Agency), attached as Exhibit D ("Early in the month of May the greater portion of the Rogue River and all of the Shasta Indians were removed, with their own consent, to the Siletz coast reservation . . .
+The Siletz Reservation has been referred to by various names in its history, but has been known often as the Siletz or Siletz Coast Reservation since 1857.
+See Attachment E. The Reservation was originally referred to as the Coast Reservation before it was reserved by Oregon Indian Agent Joel Palmer because it was located on the Oregon Coast, because it was set aside for the "Coast, Umpqua, and Willamette Tribes of Indians in Oregon Territory," and because the unratified 1855 Treaty was made between the United States and the "chiefs and headmen of the confederate tribes and bands of Indians residing along the coast."After official establishment by Executive Order on November 9, 1855, it was referred to variously as the Siletz, Siletz or Coast, or Siletz/Coast Reservation.
+Starting in 1857, use of the term Siletz Reservation became common, see, e.g., Letter dated July 20, 1857 (Annual Report of Grand Ronde Indian Agency)("Early in the month of May the greater portion of the Rogue River and all of the Shasta Indians were removed, with their own consent, to the Siletz coast reservation . . .
 In consequence of the removal of the majority of these tribes to the Siletz reservation", and Congress formally referred to the Reservation as the Siletz Reservation in legislation enacted in 1868 and 1875.
 Act of July 27, 1868, 15 Stat.
 198, 219("For Indians upon the Siletz reservation . . . to compensate them for losses sustained by reason of executive proclamation taking from them that portion of their reservation called Yaquina Bay"); Act of March 3, 1875, 18 Stat.
 420, 446("Secretary of the Interior . . . is authorized to remove all bands of Indians now located upon the Alsea and Siletz Reservation, set apart for them by Executive order dated November ninth, eighteen hundred and fifty-five").
-Copies of these statutes are attached as Exhibit F.
+A summary of all of these references is included as Exhibit E, and C copies of these federal statutes are attached as Exhibit F.

-The Siletz Reservation was established by Executive Order on November 9, 1855 as a permanent homeland for all the Tribes and Bands of Indians in western Oregon, who were to confederate upon it and make the remaining ceded land available for settlement.
-The original Siletz Reservation stretched for over 100 miles along the central Oregon Coast, from the ocean to the western boundary of the 8th Range, Willamette Meridian, around 1.1 million acres.
+The Siletz Reservation was established by Executive Order on November 9, 1855 as a permanent homeland for all the Tribes and Bands of Indians in western Oregon, who were to be confederated together and settled upon it, and make the remaining ceded land available for settlement.
+The original Siletz Reservation stretched for over 100 miles along the central Oregon Coast, from the ocean to the western boundary of the 8th Range,

+Willamette Meridian, around 1.1 million acres.
 A copy of the original map of this reservation made sometime between 1857 and 1865 is attached as Exhibit G. Treaty tribes such as the Rogue Rivers, Shastas and Umpquas were moved to the Siletz Reservation by May 1857 in fulfillment of the terms of their treaties to settle them on a permanent treaty reservation.
-The Siletz Reservation under well-established case law became a treaty reservation at that time.
+The Siletz Reservation, under well-established case law, became a formal treaty reservation at that time.
 The Siletz Reservation was then reduced over the coming years by various federal actions - Executive Order in 1865, federal statute in 1875, and an Agreement and legislation implementing allotment and surplusing of the remaining reservation in 1892.
 A map of the original Siletz Reservation showing the various reductions of the Siletz Reservation is attached as Exhibit H. A map showing the original Siletz Reservation in context to the State of Oregon and to modern Oregon cities is attached as Exhibit I.